Connecticut’s wetlands are of tremendous value to birds and humans alike for wildlife habitat, water quality improvements, and flood storage.

 How Does the In Lieu Fee Program Work?

 Any and all projects that may have an impact on wetlands require a permit or permits from the U.S. Army Corps of Engineers.
 The Corps determines whether payment of an ILF is appropriate, the amount of fee to be paid, and requires that the fee be paid into the program prior to the start of construction of the project.

 Payment into the ILF Program does not equate to an Audubon endorsement of the proponent’s project.
 Audubon plays no role in the Corps’ regulatory decision determining the nature and extent of required mitigation, or the appropriateness of any ILF payment.

 How to Receive Grant Funding to Protect and Enhance Wetlands

 The Connecticut Wetland In-Lieu Fee (ILF) Program has accrued sufficient funds that are now available for the preservation, restoration, and enhancement of wetland and watercourse resources and associated upland buffers in the State of Connecticut.

 To be eligible to receive funding, your first step is to submit a Letter of Intent.
 Please read this official request for Letters of Intent, fill out the form at the bottom, and submit to AZemba@landtechconsult.com.

-Once the projects are chosen, Audubon Connecticut is responsible for funding the project via the grant, ensuring that the Conservation Entities implement the project and that they provide for long-term stewardship.
+Once projects are chosen, Audubon Connecticut is responsible for funding the project via the grant, ensuring conservation projects are implemented, and that they provide for long-term stewardship.